Skip to Navigation | Skip to Content

 Community Outreach

-Planners are working with a Citizens Advisory Committee (CAC) to assist in developing the White Oak Science Gateway Master Plan.
-The CAC includes representatives of groups within the plan’s boundaries, including community and civic associations, business and property owners, and area organizations and institutions.
-All CAC meetings will be open to the public and meeting notices will be posted here.
+The Planning Board appointed members of a Citizens Advisory Committee to provide input and guidance to planners in developing the plan.
+The group assisted in developing recommendations for the White Oak Science Gateway Master Plan.
+The CAC included representatives of groups within the Plan’s boundaries, including community and civic associations, business and property owners, and area organizations and institutions.

-In addition to the CAC, community engagement efforts will include:
+In addition to the CAC, community engagement efforts included:

 • Periodic open house meetings for the larger community